Reynolds number: History

 Osborne Reynolds's apparatus of 1883 demonstrating the onset of turbulent flow.
 The apparatus is still at the University of Manchester.

 Diagram from Reynolds's 1883 paper showing onset of turbulent flow.

 Osborne Reynolds famously studied the conditions in which the flow of fluid in pipes transitioned from laminar flow to turbulent flow.

-In his 1883 paper Reynolds described the transition from laminar to turbulent flow in a classic experiment in which he examined the behaviour of water flow under different flow velocities using a small stream of dyed water introduced into the centre of clear water flow in a larger pipe.
+In his 1883 paper, Reynolds described the transition from laminar to turbulent flow in a classic experiment in which he examined the behaviour of water flow under different flow velocities using a small stream of dyed water introduced into the centre of clear water flow in a larger pipe.

-The larger pipe was glass so the behaviour of the layer of the dyed stream could be observed.
+The larger pipe was made of glass so the behaviour of the layer of the dyed stream could be observed.
 At the end of this pipe, there was a flow control valve used to vary the water velocity inside the tube.
 When the velocity was low, the dyed layer remained distinct throughout the entire length of the large tube.
 When the velocity was increased, the layer broke up at a given point and diffused throughout the fluid's cross-section.
 The point at which this happened was the transition point from laminar to turbulent flow.

-From these experiments came the dimensionless Reynolds number for dynamic similarity—the ratio of inertial forces to viscous forces.
+From these experiments came the dimensionless Reynolds number for dynamic similarity –the ratio of inertial forces to viscous forces.
 Reynolds also proposed what is now known as the Reynolds averaging of turbulent flows, where quantities such as velocity are expressed as the sum of mean and fluctuating components.
 Such averaging allows for 'bulk' description of turbulent flow, for example using the Reynolds-averaged Navier–Stokes equations.